HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/cnntrn.md

 <!-- TODO: this admonition is not clear -->
 !!! warning
->   if there is validation files, and you want to use Fidex algorithms later, you will have to use both train and validation datas given here in the train datas and classes of Fidex
+    if there is validation files, and you want to use Fidex algorithms later, you will have to use both train and validation datas given here in the train datas and classes of Fidex

 ---

-### Weights ouput file
+### Weights output file
 * Path to the file where the output trained weights of the model will be stored.*

 |  **Property**           | **Value**           |